Crystal-A-Con

 Professor Jennifer Martin AC FAA is recognised internationally for her pioneering research in protein crystallography, a science that seeks to understand how biological machines operate.

-Professor Jennifer Martin will present to us “How I fell in love with crystallography, and why you should too”.
+Professor Jennifer Martin presented to us “How I fell in love with crystallography, and why you should too”.

-This public lecture takes a ramble through the history, philosophy and practice of crystallography across the past century, highlighting examples of the discipline’s enormous impact on biology, chemistry, and physics.
+This public lecture took a ramble through the history, philosophy and practice of crystallography across the past century, highlighting examples of the discipline’s enormous impact on biology, chemistry, and physics.

 Bio